openhab/openhab-addons/addons/io/org.openhab.io.homekit/README.md

 ## Item Configuration

-After setting this global configuration, you will need to tag your openHAB items in order to map them to an ontology.
+After setting this global configuration, you will need to tag your [openHAB items](https://www.openhab.org/docs/configuration/items.html) for HomeKit in order to map them to an ontology.
 For our purposes, you may consider HomeKit accessories to be of two forms: simple and complex.

 A simple accessory will be mapped to a single openHAB item (i.e. a Lighbulb is mapped to a Switch, Dimmer, or Color item).